Get Your Contract Dispute Case Packet — Force Payment Without Court

 - Understand the nuances of community relationships

-Many local attorneys or retired judges are ideal candidates due to their familiarity with community dynamics and legal expertise.
+Many local attorneys or retired judges are ideal candidates due to their familiarity at a local employer and legal expertise.

 Organizations such as local bar associations or mediation centers can assist in identifying qualified arbitrators who respect local customs and values.